In this article

 There are several methods for correcting an underbite, and effective treatment may include more than one method.
 These range from jaw surgery to using orthodontic treatments and devices.

 If treatment is performed while a person is young and still growing, an orthodontic appliance can often resolve the problem.
 These appliances are less effective for adults, who may need surgery to align their jaws correctly.

 Both children and adults can benefit from braces or clear aligners such as Invisalign.
 These correct the dental aspects of the underbite, while appliances and surgical procedures handle the underlying issue with jaw alignment.

-Children should visit the orthodontist by age five.
-The earlier underbite treatment starts, the simpler and less expensive it will be.
+The American Dental Association (ADA) and American Association of Orthodontists (AAO) state that children should first see an orthodontist when they are 7 years old.13 The earlier underbite treatment starts, the simpler and less expensive it will be.

 Invisalign uses advanced technology to help fix an underbite.
 Patients wear customized clear aligners for two weeks at a time for a minimum of 22 hours a day.